Find the answers to our frequently asked questions as well as info about our NO GROWTM products.

 The washed and kiln-dried product consists mainly of common Norwegian granite to which we have added some minerals.
 As a result Dansand® stone dust for paving has a high pH value that makes it difficult for weed seeds to germinate.
 They are simply deprived of nourishment.

 Our joint filling materials cannot prevent the occurrence of moss or algae.
 These two botanical phenomena love wet surroundings.
 You will see them in periods after much rain or high humidity and also typically in partial shade areas.

 Use a suitable agent against moss or algae control agent to prevent their spreading.

-We have added some binders and cement to the sand, which, together with the larger grains of sand, can settle to one side of the bag.
+We have added some minerals which, together with the larger grains of sand, can settle to one side of the bag.
 For this reason, give the sand a good stir with a shovel for optimal effect.

-You will discover that the joint filling material compresses and it will be necessary to sweep some more material into the joints after vibrating the surface.
-By vibrating you ensure compact joints and prime curing results.
+You will discover that the joint filling material collapses and that it will be necessary to sweep some more material into the joints after vibrating the surface.
+The joints must always be filled up to the edge.

 Tips!
 Use a rubber mat on the vibrating plate compactor to protect the paving.